-STAR 1 is a five-day research-supported trauma awareness and resilience training program.
+STAR 1 is a research-supported trauma awareness and resilience training program.
 STAR brings together theory and practices from neurobiology, conflict transformation, human security, spirituality, and restorative justice to address the needs of trauma-impacted individuals and communities.

 STAR trainings are multi-cultural, multi-faith gatherings in which all are welcomed to use the language of their own cultures and faith traditions.
 Openness, sensitivity and respect are encouraged.